Hien-Trinh/charity-lookup/README.md

 ### Definition of Problem

-Throughout the previous centuries, total giving – the amount of money that went to charitable purposes – accounted for around 2% of the GDP worldwide, and in 2017 it was a whopping $410.02 billion (“Giving Statistics”).
+Throughout the previous centuries, total giving – the amount of money that went to charitable purposes – accounted for around 2% of the GDP worldwide, and in 2017 it was a whopping $410.02 billion <sup>[[1]](https://www.charitynavigator.org/index.cfm?bay=content.view&cpid=42)</sup>.
 Therefore, the demand for a tool to help people find charity organizations worldwide has risen.
 My client, an acquaintance, wants to be involved in the cause but finds it challenging to look for the right charity based on his preference.

 ### Proposed Solution